Search

 The message of rising above, survival, love and the strength of the Jewish people was evident, not that a Jewish motif could always be elicited from every artwork; sometimes a piece was totally abstract.
 But the intent of the artist, many of whom were at the opening and closing nights of the show to explain their work, embodied this theme.
 Stars in the Arts donated 10% of all proceeds for each piece sold to the American Zionist Movement’s Israel Emergency Relief Fund, adding an important charitable aspect with a cause that resonates with the attendees.

 Another beautiful element of the show was that David Lowry, the gallery owner, is not Jewish.
 In a time of feeling a lack of non-Jewish allyship, Lowry’s willingness and support to host the exhibition and the artists was even more meaningful to Kebudi and Back.
-While most of the attendees were local, artists from Israel also submitted works as well as a few from around the country, like Los Angeles and even from Europe.
+While most of the participating artists were local, there were also pieces submitted from around the country as well as Mexico, Europe, and of course Israel.

 In addition, while most of the attendees were Jewish, there were some non-Jews as well who came to offer their support.
-This is exactly what Stars in the Arts wanted to achieve, as the audience has primarily been solely within the Jewish circles, enhancing an echo chamber of sorts.
-Having the non-Jewish world see the unique offerings that are distinctly Jewish to educate and create empathy and understanding of the Jewish people’s story, pain and also pride, in a year marked by so much misinformation was vitally important.
+This is exactly what Stars in the Arts wanted to achieve, as the audience has primarily been solely within Jewish circles, enhancing an echo chamber of sorts.
+Having the non-Jewish world see the unique offerings that are distinctly Jewish to help educate, foster empathy and understanding of the Jewish people’s story, pain and also pride.
+In a year marked by so much misinformation this was vitally important.

 The “Resilience” exhibit had an unexpected and much welcomed guest at Sunday’s opening: Shai Davidai, the Israeli professor at Columbia University.
-Davidai has become somewhat of a celebrity in the Jewish world post-Oct.
-7, becoming a vocal advocate and leader for the Jewish cause and championing Israel, not just at Columbia but speaking at rallies and supporting Jewish students and even hosting his own podcast.
-For transparency, I am one of the artists who has participated in both exhibitions with Stars in the Arts, and was lucky enough to have Davidai ask to video me explaining one of my pieces, entitled “A Sliver of Gold.”
-He posted the video on his social media, drawing attention to the “Resilience” exhibit, garnering over 7,000 likes and more than 55,000 views resulting in more visitors.
+Through his vocal advocacy, Davidai has become somewhat of a celebrity in the Jewish world post-Oct.
+7, and a leader for the Jewish cause, championing Israel, not just at Columbia but speaking at rallies, supporting Jewish students and even hosting his own podcast.
+For transparency, I am one of the artists who has participated in both exhibitions with Stars in the Arts, and was lucky enough for Shai to video me explaining one of my pieces, entitled “A Sliver of Gold.”
+His social media post drew attention to the exhibit, garnering nearly 8,000 likes and more than 55,000 views, resulting in more visitors.

-By the end of the show, many pieces were sold and funds were raised for the American Zionist Movement (AZM) through their Israel Emergency Relief Fund.
-Moreover, the event was a success by bringing artists and patrons together in support of each other, our land and our community.
-Kebudi and Back look to the future and have every intention of continuing the momentum and planning to curate more exhibitions under Stars in the Arts.
+By the end of the show, many pieces were sold and funds were raised for the American Zionist Movement (AZM) through the Israel Emergency Relief Fund.
+Moreover, the event was a success by bringing artists and patrons together in support of each other, the Jewish homeland and community.
+Kebudi and Back are looking to the future with the intention of continuing the momentum and planning to curate more exhibitions under Stars in the Arts.
 Be sure to follow them on instagram @starsinthearts, and subscribe to their mailing list at www.starsinthearts.com.

 Leave a Comment